llKCll/Rental-Database-Search/README.md

 # rental_store

-Print a summary of monthly activity for a customer for the month specified at a movie rental store.
+Search a customer in the database and print their rental history for a particular month and year.